Date

 You’ve picked the perfect sun-resistant paint, but your work isn’t done yet.
 How you apply the paint is just as critical as the product you choose.
 A great application ensures the paint adheres properly and provides the maximum protection against UV rays, giving you a vibrant finish that lasts for years.
 Following a few key steps can make all the difference between a paint job that fades in a year and one that stands strong against the sun.

-Prep Your Surface and Choose the Right Primer
+Start with Proper Prep and the Right Primer

 Think of surface prep as the foundation of your paint job.
 If you paint over dirt, peeling paint, or damaged siding, your new coat won’t last.
 Start by thoroughly cleaning the exterior walls and making any necessary repairs to the surface.
 For homes in the Puget Sound area, this often means pressure washing away moss and mildew.
 Once the surface is clean and dry, apply a high-quality, UV-resistant primer.
 This step is crucial because primer helps the paint stick to the surface, creates a uniform finish, and adds an essential layer of sun protection before you even open your can of paint.